 so you can better manage the demands of daily living.

 Similarities and differences between Reiki practice and meditation

 One of the main differences is that if you fall asleep when receiving Reiki, the treatment is as effective as if you remain awake.
 Unlike in meditation, sleep isn’t an indication that you’re not getting the most out of the practice.
 One of the “aims” of meditation is to focus the mind on a single subject such as the breath and to remain awake during the practice.
 Whereas, Reiki meets your deepest need.
 If you fall asleep your subconscious need for rest, healing and recuperation is being met.

 One of the main similarities between meditation and Reiki is that like meditation Reiki can be a method for realising your true nature which is kind, peaceful and stable.
 Reiki and meditation both help you to become more aware of what you think and how you behave.
 By receiving Reiki, or doing self-Reiki treatments, you begin to cultivate patterns of behaviour that are beneficial for yourself and others and practice letting more harmful ones go.
 This doesn’t take effort, it happens naturally.

 If you remain awake during your Reiki treatment, or when doing your self-Reiki practice, you can ask yourself:

 - What thoughts and feelings am I experiencing?

 - How do certain parts of my body feel?

-Practice noticing whatever thoughts and emotions you experience without judgement and then practice letting them go.
+Practice noticing whatever thoughts and emotions you experience without judgment and then practice letting them go.

-Staying awake during Reiki sessions or falling asleep are both valid approaches to Reiki practise because Reiki meets your underlying need which changes from moment to moment and day to day.
+Staying awake during Reiki sessions or falling asleep are both valid approaches to Reiki practice because Reiki meets your underlying need which changes moment to moment and day to day.